WELCOME TO CAMPO MARZIO SOUTH AFRICA

-1990: Building on our rich heritage of producing luxury and bespoke writing tools, we were able to broaden our Campo Marzio product line to include a vast array of brightly coloured leather accessories for business, home, and travel.
+1990: Thanks to a rich heritage of producing luxury and bespoke writing tools, we were able to broaden our Campo Marzio product line to include a vast array of brightly coloured leather accessories for business, home, and travel.
 This included desk accessories, wallet and cardholders, travel and beauty accessories and document holders.

-2000: Campo Marzio was commissioned to create a special collection of rare and precious fountain pens for the Vatican Museums and the Pope to celebrate the Jubilee of the Church.
-This effectively launched the humble Campo Marzio brand onto the world stage.
+2000: Campo Marzio was commissioned by the Catholic Church to create a special collection of rare and precious fountain pens for the Vatican Museums and the Pope to celebrate the Jubilee of the Church.
+This effectively launched the humble Campo Marzio brand onto the world stage!

-2006: Campo Marzio expanded to an international level throughout Asia, America and Europe.
+2006: Campo Marzio expanded into Asia, America and Europe.

-2008: Campo Marzio opened its first store in Africa in the trendy Cape Quarter of Cape Town.
+2008: Campo Marzio opened its very first store in Africa in the trendy Cape Quarter of Cape Town.

-2011: The brand expanded its offering in high-end department stores such as Galleries Lafayette in Paris.
+2011: Campo Marzio partnered with high-end department stores such as Galleries Lafayette in Paris.

-2013: With our eightieth birthday, Campo Marzio (Design) rebranded and transformed into Campo Marzio (Rome 1933) with a new logo focusing on smaller more luxurious collections of product ranges.
+2013: For its eightieth birthday, Campo Marzio rebranded internationally and transformed into Campo Marzio (Rome 1933).
+This rebranding included a new logo and a refocus on smaller more luxurious collections of product ranges.
 This included introducing leather accessories with new colours and designs as well as bespoke pens for the Pope.

-Today: We're still located in Rome's 4th rione on the Via di Campo Marzio, and our colourful signature collections can be found in over 50 mono-brand boutiques and over 400 corner stores.
-Whether in Rome, London, Venice, Paris, Tokyo or Johannesburg, you'll find a warm welcome to the vibrant colourful world of Campo Marzio.
+Today: You can still find our flagship store in Rome's 4th rione on the Via di Campo Marzio, however, we also now offer our colourful signature collections to clientele in over 50 mono-brand boutiques and over 400 corner stores worldwide.
+This includes Rome, London, Venice, Paris, Tokyo, Cape Town and Johannesburg.

 Please visit us at our Campo Marzio Stores in Cape Town and Johannesburg to enjoy our current collections.
-Please note that all of our Campo Marzio Product Ranges are updated seasonally and we have a large variety of limited edition items ranging from Made in Italy bags, wallets, jewel boxes, charms to candles.
-Join our social media platforms to stay updated with our latest arrivals from Rome.
+Please note that all of our Campo Marzio Product Ranges are updated seasonally and we have a large variety of limited edition items ranging from Made in Italy bags and wallets to jewellery boxes, bracelet charms and candles.
+Please join our social media platforms to stay up to date with our latest arrivals from Rome.